Druckansicht der Internetadresse:

 The following examination forms and their grades count toward final grade:

-Viva voce/Oral examination (module D3; 60 minutes), topics to be agreed on with chosen examiner.
+Oral examination (module D3; 60 minutes), three topics to be agreed on with chosen examiner*.
 Students should begin collecting ideas for topics from early in their MA studies, and discuss these with their chosen examiner.

 Master thesis (module E2; 6 months), topic to be agreed on with chosen supervisor.
 Here, too, students should begin collecting ideas for a topic from early in their MA studies, and discuss these with their chosen supervisor.